 More times than not, the answer can be found within your employee lifecycle.
 A robust employee lifecycle – or the different phases employees move through at your company – can help you attract and retain top talent.
 Alternatively, a disjointed employee lifecycle signals that you’re not a people-first organization, leading to employees looking for roles elsewhere.

 That’s why People leaders should think holistically and analytically about their employee lifecycle, which means looking to qualitative and quantitative data to help set goals.
 And since your organization’s metrics and people data should always influence your leadership decisions, this should be an easy next step for your business.
 Doing so will help create a company culture of respect and transparency, in turn helping boost your employee experience.

 Ready to see how your people data can transform your employee lifecycle?
 Dive into the lifecycle stages below to discover how you can make more impactful decisions.

 At the recruitment stage, your company should focus on the candidate experience.
 To do so, leadership and talent acquisition teams need to leverage your people data to make smart decisions for your teams.

-Melissa Adamo, Principal People Business Partner at ChartHop, understands the importance of people analytics platforms when it comes to finding the right candidates.
+Melissa Adamo, Principal People Business Partner at ChartHop, understands the importance of people operations platforms when it comes to finding the right candidates.
 She says: “It’s a way for talent acquisition teams to be on the same page as executives with regard to hiring plans and budget.
-Additionally, a proper people analytics platform will retain historical data, allowing all stakeholders to analyze hiring trends and salaries, which will help make predictions about future outcomes.”
+Additionally, a proper people operations platform will retain historical data, allowing all stakeholders to analyze hiring trends and salaries, which will help make predictions about future outcomes.”